ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 {% endfig %}

 **A lamp of this type emits subtle ultraviolet lighting**, which pulls the insects regardless of the season.
-One of the most popular types of lamps are the ones that eliminate the mosquitoes by electrocuting them.
-Another method makes the insects stick to the lamp and the device sucks them inside. **The method of luring the mosquitoes remains the same, while the way they are eliminated is different.**
+One of the most common types of lamps are the ones that eliminate the mosquitoes by electrocuting them.
+Another method makes the insects stick to the lamp and the device sucks them inside. **The method of luring the mosquitoes remains the same in both devices, while the way they are eliminated is different.**

 {:.distinction.distinction-information}